1BobC/crashCourse/README.md

 But debug Join and form first!!!
 "Debug styleMario.CSS for Join Today and form position Ready to start on HTML & CSS Crash Course Tutorial #9 ceudo classes and elements"
-"Complete tutorial number9 also look up and play around with them on w3 schools Ready for number10"
+"Complete tutorial number9 also look up and play around with them on w3 schools Ready for number10" "Added px: viewport dimensions by luke peters for reponsive design"